Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/cloak_of_protection.md

+---
+category: items
+layout: page
 name: Cloak of Protection
-type: item
+tag: item

-# Cloak of Protection
+title: Cloak of Protection
+---

 _Wondrous item, uncommon (requires attunement)_

 You gain a +1 bonus to AC and saving throws while you wear this cloak.